Leo-GG/RepData_PeerAssessment1/README.md

-This is my submission for the first peer-reviewed assignment from the "Reproducible Research" course at Coursera.
+This is my submission for the first peer-reviewed assignment from the "Reproducible Research" course from Coursera.
 Below are the original instructions for the assignment.

 ## Introduction